 What is the range of Peyote Stitches?

-Nowadays beaded jewellery, such as necklaces, earrings and bracelets are often made by following peyote stitch patterns.
+Nowadays beaded jewelry, such as necklaces, earrings and bracelets are often made by following peyote stitch patterns.
 Fortunately, the beader is not limited to only flat pieces of work.
-It is possible to create three dimensional items by working around an object, such as a cardboard roll or bottle, known a as “form”.
+It is possible to create three dimensional items by working around an object, such as a cardboard roll or bottle, known as a “form”.
 A variation called tubular peyote stitch is used for these projects.

 The different types of peyote stitches include: